 6. Encourage fuel efficient driving

-Encouraging your employees to drive more efficiently could help to cut your fuel bills significantly (according to the Energy Savings Trust, savings of 15% can be achieved).
+Encouraging your employees to drive more efficiently could help to cut your fuel bills significantly.
 Drivers doing 12,000 miles a year can make average savings of around £250 each year just by improving their driving habits.